Find Trade Colleges

 • Rent, sell, or issue sporting equipment and supplies, such as bowling shoes, golf balls, swimming suits, or beach chairs.

-When polled, Amusement and Recreation Attendants say the following skills are most frequently used in their jobs:
+Amusement and Recreation Attendants state the following job skills are important in their day-to-day work.

 Speaking: Talking to others to convey information effectively.